brlebtag/Ani-me/README.md

 HorribleSubs torrent monitor

-# default Config
+# Configuration

-Create a json file named .anime-me inside your home folder like this:
+Create a json file named .anime-me inside your home's folder like this:

 ```
 {